vimalroyt/Vrinda-Store-Data-Analysis/README.md

 # Vrinda-Store-Data-Analysis
-By download a xlsx dataset from kaggle.com i clean this dataset first then created a report in Excel
+By download a Excel dataset from kaggle.com i cleaned this dataset first then created a report in Excel